-Follow the specific safety guidelines while in the fueling area:
+Follow specific safety guidelines while in the fueling area:

-- 1. All engines must be turned off; cars are to be pushed to and from fuelling. - 2.
-Only the driver, wearing a driving suit, is permitted in the area as fuel is dispensed. - 3.
-No mobile phones are allowed in the fuelling area!! - 4.
-A permanent line or mark must be used to indicate the "full" level.
-NO TAPE, - 5.
-The tank is to be filled to the max. level line each time the car is refueled. - 6.
-Re-fueling must be possible without the removal of any body parts of the car. - 7.
-Fuel Station must update the tech sheet before vehicle proceeds to tilt.
-Tilt will not accept vehicles with a tech sheet lacking fuel information and signature.
+- 1. Engines must be off; cars are to be pushed to and from fueling. - 2.
+Only the vehicle push crew and the driver are allowed to enter the fueling station.
+All must have dynamic passes at each visit. - 3.
+Only the driver, in the complete driving gear, with a full and completely functional fire extinguisher in hand, is permitted in the area as fuel is dispensed. - 4.
+A Permanent line mark must be used to indicate the "full" level.
+NO TAPE - 5.
+Tank is to be filled to this level each time fuel is received. - 6.
+Fuel station must update the tech sheet before vehicle proceeds to tilt.
+Tilt will not accept vehicles with a tech sheet lacking fuel information.